nakamura-to/deku/README.md

 * @index : the index of the enumerated element
 * @hasNext : `true`, if the next element is existent
+* @length : the length of the enumerable array

 > input